 With its company name in lowercase bold type, we always paid much more attention to the word “Adidas” than anything else in the logo.
 Turns out, those diagonal stripes have meaning: They are intended to look like a mountain, the type of mountain an elite athlete would push him or herself to climb against all odds.

 The stellar sound quality of the Beats by Dre headphones and speakers just speak for themselves, right?
 So you may think this simple logo is just a lowercase “b” followed by the brand name.
 However, the circle that encapsulates the “b” actually represents a human head.
 The “b” is meant to represent someone wearing the headphones.

 Pittsburgh Zoo & PPG Aquarium

-Wrong!
-By now we should know that there’s more than meets the eye to a zoo logo!
-The Kölner Zoo logo is no different.
+The German zoo’s logo features an elephant with a star for its eye.
+But by now we should know there’s more than meets the eye to a zoo logo, and the Kölner Zoo logo is no different.
 In the negative space, you can spot a giraffe and a rhino, as well as the two spires that are symbolic of the Cologne Cathedral.

 Museum of London

-Wrong!
-Check this out—the design of the Museum of London logo was created to pay homage to London’s geographical expansion throughout history.
+This logo seems straightforward—a colorful, artsy design backs the museum’s name in white.
+But check this out—the design of the Museum of London logo was created to pay homage to London’s geographical expansion throughout history.
 It begins with a layer of what Roman London looked like and finishes off with Future Outer London.
 Pretty cool!
-Next, check out these famous companies that originally had different names.